 - Monitor progress together.
 Both distributor and suppliers need to be able to track performance against trade agreements—and course-correct if they’re not delivering the intended benefits.

-More practical advice—and some inspirational stories
+More practical advice for building and construction distributors—and some inspirational stories

 Our eBook Collaborative deal management: A new growth driver for distributors in building and construction takes a deeper dive into this often-overlooked growth opportunity.